cmda-bt/be-course-17-18/week-5.md

 <details>
 <summary>Linux</summary>

-Open your terminal, update apt-get, and install `mysql-server`
+Open your terminal, update apt-get, and install `mysql-server` like so:

 ```sh
 apt-get update